blackmagic-debug/black-magic-org/knowledge/pinouts.md

 ![](../_pinouts/unified-legend.svg)

-This connector is backwards compatible with the ubiquitous [ARM Cortex 10pin Debug connector](#arm-cortex-10pin-debug-connector).
+This connector is backwards compatible with the ubiquitous {ref}`knowledge/pinouts:arm cortex 10pin debug connector`.
 We have introduced this connector on the Black Magic Probe V2.3 hardware.
 To add the UART connections you will have to adjust the jumpers on the back of the board:

 - Cut the default RX jumpers with a sharp hobby knife.
 (These are the middle pad and the pad closest to the board edge.)
 You might want to test them using the continuity function on a multimeter to make sure they're disconnected.
 - Solder together the middle RX pad and the RX pad farthest from the board edge.